Khaleed/ShootEmUp/README.md

+## Why this Project?

+Pick up higher-level problem solving skills and dive deeper into writing functional Javascript using the better parts of ES6/ES7 by making a real-time action game.

+## Game Logic

-This is my own implementation of a classic shooting game called Space Invaders.
+This is a bare-bones implementation of a classic shooting game called Space Invaders.
 The player must shoot all the invaders before they reach the player to win.
-The invaders randomly keep shooting the player and slowly move towards the player.
+The invaders randomly keep shooting and slowly move towards the player.

+## Approach

-This my first ever real-time action game using JavaScript ES6/ES7.
-Drawing on the canvas, collision detection, game loop and key inputs are all done without using any libraries or game engines.
+Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
+This project was written in a functional programming style using ideas borrowed from Clojure's immutable data structures.

-The main goals behind this project were to pick up higher-level problem solving skills and to learn more about functional programming in JavaScript using the better parts of ES6/ES7.